Type A work permit in Poland – everything you need to know

 How to Apply?

 The application process is employer-driven, meaning your employer is responsible for submitting the necessary paperwork.
 The application must be sent to the appropriate Voivodeship Office (regional government office) based on the company’s registered location.
-Employers can submit applications:

 Processing Time